 EFT requires you to have a U.S. bank account; ORAU cannot transfer funds to foreign institutions.

-Because the educational benefits of the appointment are the primary focus of the program, you may not provide services for compensation to a third party that conflict with your appointment.
+The primary focus of the program is the educational benefit of the appointment, therefore you may not provide services for compensation to a third party that conflict with your appointment.
 Awards, prizes, scholarships, Veterans Administration benefits, and other payments may be accepted provided they do not represent dual payment for the same activity.

 For information on tax liabilities and how to file federal tax forms, please contact a licensed tax professional in your jurisdiction.
 We recommend that you provide your tax preparer with a copy of the most recent Terms of Appointment.